girirajvyas/aws/aws-solution-architect-associate/aws-solution-architect-associate-sa-c03.md

  - **EBS Volumes**
    - network drives attached to one EC2 instance at a time
-   - mapped to an avaialbility zones
+   - mapped to an availability zones
-   - Can use EBS snapshots for backups/transferring EBS volumes across avaialbility zones
+   - Can use EBS snapshots for backups/transferring EBS volumes across availability zones
  - **AMI**
    - Create ready-to-use EC2 instance with our customizations
  - **EC2 instance store**